-Related-Party Transactions and Agreements
+Related Party Transactions and Agreements

 We have entered into agreements with our advisor and its affiliates whereby we will pay certain fees to, or reimburse certain expenses of, our advisor or its affiliates for acquisition and advisory fees and expenses, financing coordination fees, organization and offering costs, sales commissions, dealer manager fees, asset and property management fees and expenses, leasing fees and reimbursement of certain operating costs.
-We did not pay any amounts to our affiliates during the six months ended June 30, 2015.
-For a description of agreements between us and our affiliates, see Note 4 (Related Party Arrangements) to the consolidated financial statements included in this quarterly report.
+See Note 4 (Related Party Arrangements) to the consolidated financial statements included in this quarterly report for a discussion of the various related-party transactions, agreements and fees.